davidasboth/davidasboth.github.io/content/articles/projects/analysing-london-house-prices.md

 Status: published
 Summary: London is expensive.
 So much so that it's a trope now for those of us who live here.
 But what does the data show?
 Are things getting better or worse?
 How did the 2008 recession affect behaviour for example?
 I wanted to find out.
 With data.

+_This post originally appeared on my blog in 2016_

 ## Introduction

 London is expensive.
 So much so that it's a trope now for those that live there.
 But what does the data show?
 Are things getting better or